CryShana/CryBarEditor/Documentation/Modding.md

 | `techtree.xml` | `techtree_mods.xml` | `<techtreemods>`
 | `string_table.txt` | `stringmods.txt` | (Is not XML)

+See also "Check the result"-section, most of the files you find there are changeable additive (not all (yet?)).

 ### How it works
 - The additive mod **usually** is just the original file name suffixed with `_mods`